mmikaeleriksson/workTime/CONTRIBUTING.md

 This project uses Bootstrap and some other github projects as submodules.
 When making changes try to look into those libraries and see if something useful can be used from there.

+## Indentation
+This project is mainly edited via emacs editor.
+When editing locally you are free to use any editor of your choice, but when pushing changes that are intended for a pull request, indent your changes with emacs editor and push.

+Major modes used for different files:
+- JavaScript: js-mode
+- Html: web-mode
+- CSS: css-mode

 ## Pull Request
 - Submit a pull request and mention which issue number it solves.
 - Add yourself to the contributors in [README.md](https://github.com/mmikaeleriksson/workTime/blob/master/README.md)